 Hello.
-DJ Bobby Mac here.
+DJ Bobby Mac or 'Robert' here.
 From the time I was born, my parents always had music (records) playing in our house.
 From Mario Lanza (78rpm) to Hank Williams to Roger Williams to Earl Grant (go ahead, look that up) & even the 'Jackie Gleason Orchestra'...I grew up listening to my parents' music.
 And they had varied tastes, that they shared with me.
 I also started 'reading' the record jackets.

 These were the days when I used to go to bed, with a earplug in one ear, the other checking to see if my mom was gonna catch me, so I could hear 'Cousin Brucie' each evening as I fell asleep.

 Fast forward a bit through High School.
 Loved Deep Purple, Free, Allmans but always had this 'hankering' for Hank; to understand just how all of this 'music' was connected.
 One great way: read album covers.
 See who the great 'session players' were.
 Learn about 'Mixing' & 'Mastering' & who the greats in those arenas were.
 It's why Jimmy Iovine, Bob Clearmountain & yes, George Martin were 'behind' the hits.
 All collecting in my musical head, that 'it' was more than a 'hook, more than cool lyrics, more than power guitar riffs that made 'music' so universal.
 Concerts?
 Hundreds of them, not the least of which was unknowns named 'Hall & Oates' opening for: 'The Bee Gees'. (way before below...)